 Be quiet when arriving and departing from meeting facilities

 Remember that others may be offended by our tone and language.

 How to Find Meetings on our site find out how >>

 - Meetings by Area – The Carolina Region of NA is made up by 24 local areas = you can find meetings by towns/cities served by an area.

-- Meetings by State ( NC or SC ) – a sortable of list of all our meetings in either NC or SC. ( if you cant find a meeting near you in NC it might be a member of the North Carolina Region.
+- All Meetings – a sortable of list of all our meetings. ( if you can’t find a meeting near you in NC it might be a member of the North Carolina Region.